 It has also been encouraging to see companies taking positive steps against climate change.
 Since November 2021, more than 1,500 companies have committed to science based targets, bringing the total to above 3,500.
 Science based targets are emission reduction targets that are considered to be in line with the goals of the Paris Agreement (to keep the temperature increase below 1.5°C compared to pre-industrial temperatures).

 It’s important to note that the fight against climate change is a long-term endeavour.
 It requires action across all geographies and industries, and won’t be solved overnight.
 2022 has undoubtedly disrupted progress in the short term, while creating new challenges which must be addressed alongside climate action.
 However, we believe there is growing momentum for emission reductions and the push towards net zero, from companies and governments alike.
 This should only be increased by the potential of clean energy for improving energy security while driving down costs.

 As investors, we expect climate action to remain high on the agenda over the coming decades.
 As long-term investors, this means we will continue to consider the risks and opportunities of climate change, including the action a company is taking, when analysing potential or existing holdings.

 At M&G we believe the investment industry needs to evolve.
 Rather than short-termism and quick wins, we believe investing requires forward thinking, a long-term outlook and active engagement with companies.
 Helping them to adapt and make a more meaningful and lasting impact on our world.

 When it comes to the world’s most pressing issues, there’s no quick fix.
-But by investing sustainably in a pragmatic and measured way, we can work towards a future that’s better for everyone, delivering positive returns for both investors and the planet.
+But by investing sustainably in a pragmatic and measured way, we can work towards a future that’s better for everyone, looking to deliver positive returns for both investors and the planet.